edakturk14/fuel-dapp-template/blog.md

 1. Install the Rust toolchain by following the steps [here](https://fuellabs.github.io/sway/v0.24.3/introduction/installation.html#dependencies)

 2. The **Fuel toolchain** is required to compile Sway contracts and run them on the FuelVM.
-Install the Fuel toolchain by the command below; you can also find the steps [here](https://github.com/FuelLabs/fuelup) `$curl --proto '=https' --tlsv1.2 -sSf \ https://fuellabs.github.io/fuelup/fuelup-init.sh | sh`
+Install the Fuel toolchain by the command below; you can also find the steps [here](https://github.com/FuelLabs/fuelup)
+    `$curl --proto '=https' --tlsv1.2 -sSf \ https://fuellabs.github.io/fuelup/fuelup-init.sh | sh`

-*   Toolchain is a new terminology; it refers to installing the Fuel Orchestrator(forc) and related plugins (like the fuel-core).
+*   **Toolchain** is a new terminology; it refers to installing the Fuel Orchestrator(forc) and related plugins (like the fuel-core).

 *   `fuelup` is the official package manager for Fuel that installs The Fuel Toolchain; you can read more on the [fuelup docs](https://fuellabs.github.io/fuelup/master/index.html) and find some [example commands](https://fuellabs.github.io/fuelup/master/examples.html)

     Run the following to verify that toolchain was installed: `fuelup --version forc --version fuel-core --version`

-3. The [beta-1 network](https://fuellabs.github.io/fuel-docs/master/networks/beta-1.html) is the first public Fuel testnet.
-Install the beta-1 toolchain by using the following command `run fuelup toolchain install beta-1`
+3. The [beta-2 network](https://fuellabs.github.io/fuel-docs/master/networks/beta-1.html) is the second public Fuel testnet.
+Install the beta-2 toolchain by using the following command:
+    `run fuelup toolchain install beta-2`

-Verify the toolchain by running the following: `fuelup show`
+    Verify that the toolchain was successfully installed by running the following: `fuelup show`

-*   You can also build your own toolchain with `fuelup`, more on it [here](https://fuellabs.github.io/fuelup/master/concepts/toolchains.html)
+    *You can also build your own toolchain with* `fuelup`*, more on it* [*here*](https://fuellabs.github.io/fuelup/master/concepts/toolchains.html)

 4. Setup a Fuel wallet & create your account by following the [steps](https://github.com/FuelLabs/forc-wallet#forc-wallet) Make sure to save the seed phrase and your address.
 We'll be using the address to deploy the smart contract.

 5. Get some TestNet tokens from the [faucet](https://faucet-beta-1.fuel.network/)